TulsiPatel09/Breast-Cancer-Detection/README.md

 # Breast-Cancer-Detection
-Built a breast cancer classifier on an IDC dataset that can accurately classify a histology image as benign or malignant.
+Built a breast cancer classifier on a dataset that can accurately classify a histology image as benign or malignant.